MESD/SettingsBundle/Resources/doc/index.md

 is also a console command to define new settings if you prefer.
 By default the setting definition files are stored in the kernel root `app/Resources/settings/` directory.
-The setting definition files can also be stored within a bundle by placing the files in the bundles `Resources/settings/` directory.
+The setting definition files can also be stored within a bundle by placing the files in the bundles `Resources/settings/` directory and updating your config.yml to let the MesdSettingsBundle know to scan the bundle for settings.

 ##Using MesdSettingsBundle